phuchoang2603/sis-arxiv-vad-papers/content/papers/cross domain learning for VAD with limited supervision/index.md

 - Weakly Supervised
 - Hybrid
 github_link:
-description: A proposed weakly-supervised framework that incorporates external unlabeled data during training by estimating prediction bias and adaptively minimizing it using predicted uncertainty, to enhance cross-domain generalization in video anomaly detection.
+summary: A proposed weakly-supervised framework that incorporates external unlabeled data during training by estimating prediction bias and adaptively minimizing it using predicted uncertainty, to enhance cross-domain generalization in video anomaly detection.